An-nay-marks/3DVision_2022/README.md

 classification and show the video while processing detected faces.

 #### --detector / -d
 Specify the model to use for the detection stage.
+Defaults to SCRFD.

 #### --patch-size
 Specify the export resolution of detected faces.
+Patches will not be resized if unspecified.

 #### --classifier / -c
 Specify the model / clustering algorithm used in the classification stage.
+Defaults to agglomerative clustering.

 #### --load-raw / -lr
 Specify a path to previously exported detection results.
 This allows skipping the first stage.

 #### --merge
 Specify the multi-face merging strategy used during reconstruction to obtain results from multiple images of the same person.
+Defaults to single reconstruction per image (no merging).

 #### --load-classified / -lc
 Specify a path to previously exported classification results.
 This allows skipping the first two stages.